 - Cutting through milk ducts means that areas of the breast may become engorged and ultimately shut down milk production because there is no outlet for the milk.

-- If the nipple was removed and then placed on a reconstructed breast, damage to the nerves, milk ducts, and breast tissue may severely limit milk flow and reduce sensation in the nipples.
+- If the nipple is removed and then placed on a reconstructed breast, the resulting damage to the nerves, milk ducts, and breast tissue will affect breastfeeding significantly.

 - Scarring inside the breast may affect lactation.
 The scar pattern on the surface of the breast does not reveal the type of surgery.

-Several surgical techniques are possible for breast reduction and some will have more impact on lactation than others.
+Several surgical techniques are possible for breast reduction and some will have more impact on breastfeeding than others.
+The best chance for breastfeeding success will be where the procedure leaves the nipple and areola attached to the breast tissue beneath them.
 Lactation consultant Diana West has outlined a selection of techniques in her book Defining Your Own Success Breastfeeding After Breast Reduction Surgery and these are summarised below:

-- Liposuction is thought to be the least invasive technique.
+- Fat removal (liposuction).
 Cuts are made in the breast to insert a suction tube to remove fat deposits from areas of the breast.
 This may damage glandular tissue depending where the tube is inserted, and may cause scarring but is thought to be the least damaging technique for breastfeeding.

-- Inferior pedicle technique (or McKissock) involves removing outer sections of the breast and repositioning the nipple.
+- Anchor type or inverted-T (inferior pedicle technique) involves removing sections of the breast and repositioning the nipple.
 The nipple is left on a mound of tissue (pedicle) so that it still has its nerves, blood supply and ducts intact.
-More glandular tissue is retained with this technique compared to others which helps to preserve some degree of breastfeeding later.
-The surgery leaves a scar running around the areola (the darker skin around the nipple), a vertical scar from nipple to the chest wall, and then a horizontal scar under the breast in the crease where the breast meets the chest wall (intramammary crease) making an anchor shape.
+More glandular tissue may be retained with this technique compared to others which helps to preserve some degree of breastfeeding later.
+The surgery leaves a scar running around the areola (the darker skin around the nipple), a vertical scar from nipple to the chest wall, and then a horizontal scar under the breast in the crease where the breast meets the chest wall (inframammary crease or fold) making an anchor shaped scar.

-- Periareolar breast reduction (or “round block”) technique involves making an incision around the areola and pulling out breast tissue through the incision.
+- Around the areola (periareolar) technique involves making an incision around the areola and pulling out breast tissue through the incision.
 Glandular tissue will be removed along with fatty tissue and important nerves may be damaged.